 Our University offers a student friendly, Christ-centered learning environment.

 The ATI TEAS Exam is a requirement of all pre-nursing students who apply for the professional nursing program.
 Scores within the proficiency range are considered for acceptance into the program.
-The TEAS Exam is offered on our campus twice a year for ETBU nursing majors.
+The TEAS Exam is offered online.
+The link to the exam can be found below.